Looking to buy private health insurance?

 The cost of private health insurance can vary dramatically based on factors such as your age, where you live, and your smoking status.
 Older people or those that smoke, for example, are likely to pay significantly more than younger, non-smokers.

-To give you an idea of Bupa's pricing, we used its website to get quotes for annual cover for two couples (aged 35 and 55) living in south London.
+To give you an idea of Bupa's pricing, we used its website to get quotes for annual cover for two couples (one in their 30s and one in their 50s) living in south London.
 We assumed that they were in good health, didn't smoke, and had no pre-existing medical issues.

 Provider | Policy name | Quote for a 35-year-old couple | Quote for a 55-year-old couple | Take out a policy |

-Table note: These are illustrative quotes obtained from Bupa's website in January 2025.
+Table note: These are illustrative quotes obtained from Bupa's website in July 2025.
 When getting quotes for all providers, we selected cover that provides full inpatient care and full outpatient care, comprehensive heart and cancer cover, diagnostic tests and scans, and some cover for complementary therapies (such as physiotherapy) for a non-smoking couple, in good health, living in south London.
 Where possible, we excluded mental health, dental and optical cover from our quotes, but this was not possible for Bupa so its quotes include some dental and mental health cover.
 We selected the standard hospital and specialist lists.
 We selected no excess, but did select a waiting time if offered.
-We opted not to protect our no-claims discount.
+We opted not to protect our no-claims discount if given the option.

 We also got equivalent quotes for five other leading private health insurance providers: Aviva, Axa Health, Saga, Vitality, and WPA.
-Premiums ranged from £1,129 to £2,698 for our 35-year-old couple, and £1,865 to £4,569 for our 55-year-old couple, putting Bupa's premiums in around the middle of these ranges.
+Premiums ranged from £1,586 to £2,435 for our 35-year-old couple, putting Bupa's premiums in around the middle of this age range.
+However, it was the second most expensive for a couple aged 55.

 Bear in mind that these quotes are illustrative; Bupa may offer better or worse value for other scenarios.